 Claws raked her arm, and Buffy winced as she waited for the pain to hit.
 It never came.
 Howls filled the air, and the demon jumped away from her.
 Buffy whipped around, following the beast's retreat.
 It sent her blood outward in scarlet arcs.
 The drops glowed as they scattered about her like rain drops.
 Her blood melted anything it hit, the broken ground or demonic flesh.

 Buffy didn't notice their plight as she sliced through them like butter.
 She paused barely even breathing hard, when only the injured leader remained.
 She strolled over, crouched down and simply slit its throat.
 Her eyes widened as she watched the carcasses fade from sight.

 "Way freaky, I wonder if they come back like Dracula. "

 Buffy slowly lowered her arms.
 Her eyes grew wide at what she saw.
 An intricate gold bracer wrapped around her right wrist.
 It reached halfway up her arm.
-She brought it closer to inspect it.
+She brought it closer for inspection.
 Swirling symbols curled into each other to create a beautiful design.
 It didn’t represent anything she had ever seen before, and wished she had Giles here to tell her what it meant.

 No, she knew thinking about him, or the others only led to badness.
-Buffy accepted her fate, ignoring thoughts of home as she continued her inspection.
+Buffy had to accept her fate, and ignored thoughts of home as she continued her inspection.
 She racked up more strangeness on her Buffy scale – her skin.
 Who knew going to hell included getting a suntan?
-It was a deep gold, much darker than her normal skin tone.
+It was deep gold, much darker than her normal golden tan.
 Buffy stretched her arms out to admire her new skin tone.
 Her eyes almost bulged out of her head, when she noticed the strange tattoo on her right bicep.
 It resembled a Chinese character and was the same shade as her 'dress'.